 The Harry Potter post I made when I finished reading the Half Blood Prince has been way more successful than I had imagined it would be.
-In fact I didn’t even consider it would be different to any other normal post I make – it was written simply because I enjoy the books.
-However the post ended up getting ranked 2nd on Google for Harry Potter RAB (it’s not any more), RAB being one of the big mysteries of the sixth book, and the hits to my site came flooding in.
-I'm currently at just under 140 comments and I should think it will grow a bit more yet.
+In fact, I didn’t even consider it would be different from any other normal post I make – it was written simply because I enjoy the books.
+However, the post ended up getting ranked 2nd on Google for Harry Potter RAB (it’s not any more), RAB being one of the big mysteries of the sixth book, and the hits to my site came flooding in.
+Currently, I have just under 140 comments and I expect that number to grow.

-It's all died down now but I did have a small panic about the amount of traffic I was getting, and hurriedly installed a page caching plugin that stops the server from having to do so much work.
+It has all died down now but at one point, I did panic about the amount of traffic I was getting, so I quickly installed a page caching plugin that reduces server workload.

-How did this happen though?
-I suspect it’s something to do with the way the site is laid out.
-When I was designing Binary Moon I decided to stick the content of the site at the top of the page code.
-This is a lot more common amongst standards based design.
-Using web standards to separate the style from the content keeps the visual code in a separate file making the overall page size nice and small and brings the actual readable content to the forefront of the code which is what the search engines appear to love.
+But how did this happen?
+My suspicion is that it’s related to the layout of my site.
+When designing Binary Moon, I decided to place the content of the site at the top of the page code.
+This approach is more common among standards-based designs.
+By using web standards to separate style from content and keeping visual code in a separate file, we can keep overall page size small and bring readable content to the forefront of the code – something search engines seem to favor.

-You can see, from the screen grab on the right, that the search engine queries people have been using to find my site are pretty biased towards that Potter boy, although the Hoff has managed to just about hang in there.
+As seen in the screen grab on the right, search engine queries people have used to find my site are heavily biased towards Harry Potter, although The Hoff managed to hang in there.

-Normally when I read the Potter books I spend a few days thinking, on and off, about what might happen in the next book and what all the secrets mean.
-Since the last Harry Potter post was so popular, and since so many people offered differing views, I’m thinking about looking into these theories a bit more and writing a more about Potter and his chums.
-Worry not though, I’ll still be posting the usual boring nonsense as well 😀
+Normally when reading Harry Potter books, I spend a few days contemplating what might happen next and what all those secrets mean.
+Since my last Harry Potter post was so popular and generated differing views, I’m considering delving deeper into these theories and writing more about Potter and his friends.
+Don’t worry though, I’ll still be posting the usual boring nonsense as well 😀